andorjamb/superheros/superheroRestServer/README_RESTServer.md

 PUT /api/superheros/3

-computer is given as json object.
-Returns a status object. if the computer with given number doesn't exist, it will be added.
+superhero is given as json object.
+Returns a status object. if the superhero with given number doesn't exist, it will be added.
-If the computer exists, the it will be updated.
+If the superhero exists, the it will be updated.
 The id must match the number given in URI

 ### DELETE